-A completely similar argument "counting continuous real-valued functions" shows that the Moore plane Γ (Example III.5.6) is not normal: use that Γ is separable and the x -axis in Γ is a closed discrete subspace.
+A completely similar argument "counting continuous real-valued functions" shows that the Moore plane Γ (Example III.5.6) is not normal: use that Γ is separable and the x -axis in Γ is an uncountable closed discrete subspace.

 Questions about the normality of products are difficult.
-For example, it was an open question for a long time whether the product of a normal space X with $[0, 1]$ (a very nice, well-behaved space) must be normal.
+For example, it was an open question for a long time whether the product of a normal space X with such a nice, well-behaved space as $[0, 1]$ must be normal.
 In the 1950's, Dowker proved that $X \times [0, 1]$ is normal iff X is normal and "countably paracompact."

 However, this result was unsatisfying - because no one knew whether a normal space was automatically "countably paracompact."
-Then, in the 1960's, Mary Ellen Rudin constructed a normal space X which was not countably paracompact.
-This example was still unsatisfying because the construction assumed the existence of a space called a "Souslin line" - and whether a Souslin line exists cannot be decided in the ZFC set theory!
-In other words, constructing her space X required adding a new axiom to ZFC.
+In the 1960's, Mary Ellen Rudin constructed a normal space X which was not countably paracompact.
+But this example was still unsatisfying because the construction assumed the existence of a space called a "Souslin line" - and whether a Souslin line exists cannot be decided in the ZFC set theory!
+In other words, the space X she constructed required adding a new axiom to ZFC.

 Things were finally settled in 1971 when Mary Ellen Rudin constructed a "real" example of a normal space X whose product with $[0, 1]$ is not normal.
-By "real," we mean that X can be constructed in ZFC with no additional set theoretic assumptions.
-Among other things, this example makes use of the box topology on a product.
+By "real," we mean that X was constructed in ZFC, with no additional set theoretic assumptions.
+Among other things, this complicated example made use of the box topology on a product.

 Example 5.8 The Sorgenfrey line S is T_4 , so S is $T{3\frac{1}{2}}$ and therefore the Sorgenfrey plane $S \times S$ is also $T{3\frac{1}{2}}$.
-So $S \times S$ is an example that shows $T{3\frac{1}{2}}$ does not imply T_4 .
+So $S \times S$ is an example showing that $T{3\frac{1}{2}}$ does not imply T_4 .

-Extension theorems are an important idea in mathematics.
+Extension theorems such as Tietze's are an important topic in mathematics.
 In general, an "extension theorem" has the following form: